Filed under Garage Wiring

 - He would like to install 2 ceiling fans, a flat screen TV.

 - He also wants to add a window and sliding glass doors on one side, as well as ductless AC unit.

 - He needs to install receptacles, switches, wire of course.

-- My concern is he is attempting to do all this on his own, without his son, a union electrician.
+- My concern is he is attempting to do all this on his own without a lot of help.

 This electrical wiring question came from: Adam, from Mech, Virginia.